ai/autoprefixer-rails/README.md

 }
 ```

-Autoprefixer will take own database (from [Can I Use](http://caniuse.com/))
+Autoprefixer will see in own database (from [Can I Use](http://caniuse.com/))
-with current browser statistics and properties support and adds only actual
+with current browser statistics and properties support and adds only
-prefixes by Assets Pipeline:
+actual prefixes by Assets Pipeline:

 ```css
 a {